Direct answer

 CaseWhy anonymization helps

 The moderator shares a family with one of the spokes.
-Without anonymization, the moderator disproportionately endorses its sibling's findings even when the arguments are weaker.
+Without anonymization, the moderator over-endorses its sibling's findings, even when the arguments are weaker.

-One provider has a reputation (deserved or not) that precedes it.
+One provider has a reputation that precedes it.
 Both humans and models carry priors about "which lab is the serious one."
-Labels activate those priors, even when they are wrong for the specific finding.
+Labels trigger those priors, even when they're wrong for the specific finding.

-A minority position is well-argued but comes from a model with a weaker prior reputation.
-Anonymization makes it harder for the moderator to dismiss a well-reasoned finding on brand alone.
+A minority position is well-argued but comes from a lower-reputation model.
+Anonymization makes it harder to dismiss a well-reasoned finding on brand alone.
 The argument has to carry itself.

 When anonymization hurts